boxwise/boxtribute/README.md

 We are using Docker containers to make it easy for everyone to spin up an development environment which is the same everywhere.
 In `docker-compose.yaml` three docker containers are specified - one for the mysql database called `mysql`, one for the flask backend called `web` and one for the react front-end called `react`.

+### Note about NPM/Yarn

+When you wish to add a dependency, when you make the change to your local package.config, you will need to rebuild the docker container and relaunch.

+You can add packages during development without rebuilding by installing it inside the container.
+Your changes will last until you "docker-compose down" and will be saved on host for next build.

+For example, to add XYZ to the `package.json` file in the `react` folder while developing, you can run this:

+      docker-compose exec react yarn add XYZ

+(This advice has come from https://github.com/BretFisher/node-docker-good-defaults)

+# bind-mounting these two files in will let you add packages during development without rebuilding
+            #

 ### Docker networking

 In the docker-compose file we define a separate docker network called `backend` to which the backend containers are joined.
 Each container can now look up the hostname `web` or `mysql` and get back the appropriate container’s IP address.